tutim-io/tutim/README.md

 ### 🍓 Why Tutim?

-Building forms in apps is complicated.
+Building multi-step forms in apps is complicated.

 At first, it seems like just throwing a few input fields, but in reality, it's just the beginning.

-Tutim gives you your own in-house form builder that's fully integrated with your component library and design system.
-Everybody on your team can create, edit, and publish forms and surveys in your app regardless of their technical background.
+Tutim gives you your own in-house multi-step form builder that's fully integrated with your component library and design system.
+Everybody on your team can create, edit, and publish wizards and surveys in your app regardless of their technical background.

 This repo is 100% free, and will always remain.

 ### ✨ Features

 - 🌈 **Headless:** Default design system that can be replaced with yours
-- 💅 **Rich form:** Save draft, wizard, conditional branching, and more are available out-of-the-box
+- 💅 **Rich form:** Multi-step, conditional branching, validations, and more are available out-of-the-box
 - 🚀 **Performant:** Best practices are implemented.
 Never worry about delays
-- 🛠️ **No-Code Builder:** Let PMs and designers create and change forms.
+- 🛠️ **No-Code Builder:** Let PMs and designers create and change in-app wizards.
 Stick with React for styling and embedding
 - 👨‍💻 **Built-in Analytics:** Opening rate, drop-offs, conversions. privacy-first `(coming soon)`
-- 📦 **Templates:** Onboarding, personal details, feedback from our gallery`(coming soon)`
+- 📦 **Templates:** Onboarding, personal details, feedback and more`(coming soon)`

 ---